marafiq/adnanrafiq/blog/2023-10-04-no-more-magic-strings-for-configuration-values-in-asp-net-8/index.md

 }
 ```

-What if there is no attribute class to validate the property?
+What if there is no existing attribute class to validate the property as per your requirements?
-You can use the `RegularExpression(@"any regular expression")` class.
+You can use the `RegularExpression(@"any regular expression")` class,
+I heard Generative AI is exceptional at regular expressions.
 But if you insist on using the custom validation logic, you can use the `Validate` method which accepts a delegate.
 You can validate the property values like `.Validate(limits => limits.AllowedFileExtensions.Length>0)`.
+Or you can use the popular Fluent Validations.

 > 🎉🎉🎉 You have covered a lot of ground.
 > But you have a use case where you would like to load
-> the configuration values from the database based on the `appsettings.json` config value.
+> the configuration values from the database or any external service based on the `appsettings.json` config value.

 Are you thinking of any hacks?
 Well, no need to hack.
 The .NET got you covered.